TheGreatAxios/daydreams-facilitator/readme.md

 Notes/limitations:

-- Works only for ERC‑2612 Permit tokens (demo assumes USDC on Base Sepolia).
+- Works only for ERC‑2612 Permit tokens (demo assumes USDC on Base Mainnet).
   It does **not** work for EIP‑3009 “transferWithAuthorization” tokens.
 - EOA ECDSA signatures only (no Permit2, no smart‑wallet/EIP‑1271/EIP‑6492 support yet).
 - Demo session storage is an in‑memory `Map`; restart loses sessions.